tsolucio/coreBOSBlog/plugins/simplesearch/README.md

     filter_combinator: and
 ```

  These page headers will only be taken into account if the search route points to this page.
-For example: here the the route points to `@self` which in turn resolves to `/blog`.
-You can also specify the route explicity with `route: /blog` if you so choose.
+For example: here the route points to `@self` which in turn resolves to `/blog`.
+You can also specify the route explicitly with `route: /blog` if you so choose.
 This header is within the `/user/pages/blog/blog.md` file.
 We will cover this self-controlled form of search handling below.

 # Usage